GLOBAL MARKETS-European bonds and stocks on the defensive before tight Greek vote

-LONDON, July 3 (Reuters) - European bonds and stocks traded cautiously on Friday before a Greek referendum on EU-prescribed reforms that could determine the country’s future in the euro zone and which polls suggest could go either way.
+LONDON, July 3 (Reuters) - European bonds and stocks traded cautiously at Friday’s market opening before a Greek referendum on EU-prescribed reforms that could determine the country’s future in the euro zone and which polls suggest could go either way.

 Yields on top-rated German 10-year Bunds, the benchmark for European borrowing costs, fell as some investors chose to preserve their capital in low-yielding but relatively safe assets.
 European stocks dipped and were set for the biggest weekly drop in two months, while the euro edged higher.